Learn about tools that will help you create your unique style

 You can apply styling options to multiple selected objects at the same time.
 If you see the Click + to replace mixed content caption under any of the options, it means that the selected objects have different settings for this option.
 A click over the plus icon will replace current settings with new ones common for all selected objects.
 In the figure below, this caption appears under the Fills section.

-Tints are a quick and easy way to apply a color to grouped objects and symbol instances.
+Tints are a quick and easy way to apply a color to grouped objects and component instances.
 They are particularly useful when you need to adjust the color of a semi-filled object or a complex icon (see the demo below).

 Unlike other styling options, you can apply only one tint to an object.